 Octave:

-OCTAVE: Octave is an open source, Matlab-like numerical analysis software package that is very popular among scientists and engineers.
+Octave is an open source, Matlab-like numerical analysis software package that is very popular among scientists and engineers.
 The good folks over at Octave-Forge provide an OS X style Octave application, with drag and drop installation!
 I recommend their binaries (links below).

 Source: Octave

-Binaries: Octave application, updated July 2007.
+Binaries: Octave application, updated May 2011.

 Documentation: click here!